ssbc/ssb-config/README.md

 })
 ```
 If you want to change the default values you can use inject to overwrite them, without having to specify
 all the settings.
-For example you can setu up a test network that doesn't collide with the main ssb network:
+For example you can setup a test network that doesn't collide with the main ssb network:

 ```js
 var Server = require('ssb-server')